bobfoster/avl-trees/README.md

 The height of a node could obviously be recursively calculated by following links down to the leaves, but since height is so important to an AVL tree it is kept in each node.
-When a node is created and any time a left or right link is changed the height is quickly recalculated.
+When a node is created and any time a left or right link is changed the height is quickly recalculated by examining only two links.

 Balance
 -------